trace-n/Python_Shecodes/README.md

 # Python_Shecodes

 ## Classwork for Python Module
-- Coding for Python module each class is captured in Session folder
+- Coding for Python module each class is captured in Session folders